chadvincula/CMPM163Labs/README.md

 # CMPM163Labs
+## Lab 6
+- Point Light: A type of light in Unity that acts as a sort of light bulb.
+It projects light equally in all directions in 3D space.
+Its range and intensity parameters can affect how far the light travels.
+- Spotlight: A type of light in Unity that acts as a sort of flashlight.
+It projects light in a cone shape.
+Also, the spot light's position and rotation are important to consider went thinking about how to project light onto objects using this type of light component.
+- Directional Light: A type of light that acts the Sun and affects all game objects in a scene.
+The main difference between directional lights and point lights is that position of the directional light doesn't matter, but its rotation does instead.
+- Area Light: Only relevant for baked lightings.
+This type of light projects light in all directions, but only onto one side of a rectangular plane
 ## Lab 4
 [Video of 5 Fairly Static Cubes](https://drive.google.com/open?id=1Cab6s-uDRfzhxwNkYRXNpPm9bTj6QRyv)
 - The first cube on the left uses Three.js functionality for applying textures to a mesh.